 Pack your Lululemon to take advantage of the yoga and pilates classes on offer in the gym.
 Left something at home?
 The adorable resort boutique has teeny weeny bikinis and tchotchkes galore.

 All ages are welcome – there’s a children’s pool and both restaurants have children’s menus.

 Can’t drag yourself from that perfect villa?
 Have dinner delivered or ask them to set up a lantern-lit table for two on the beach.

 Hue is come-as-you-are casual.
 Long Dtai has a more refined air, so don your pressed linen and prettiest prints.

-Breakfast and dinner are served at the Crest, the resort’s fine dining seafood restaurant helmed my celebrity chef David Thompson.
+Breakfast and dinner are served at the Dtai, the resort’s fine dining seafood restaurant helmed my celebrity chef David Thompson.
 As well as outdoor seating and iridescent island views, you'll find sustainably line-caught seafood, Southern-style Thai dishes and imaginative cocktails.
 Hue is a more laid-back affair – you can float there from the pool for regional Thai dishes as well as salads, burgers, pizzas and pastas.

 Cape Fahn offers round the clock villa service – choose from healthy fish dishes, hearty burgers, Thai specialties or all-day snacks.
 Bonus points: the room service trays float so you don’t have to leave the pool to sip your mango smoothie.